-This Compensation Discussion and Analysis provides a detailed description of our compensation philosophy, objectives, policies, and practices in place during 2022, and explains the factors considered by the Compensation Committee of our Board (our "Compensation Committee" or the "Committee") in making compensation decisions during 2022.
+This Compensation Discussion and Analysis provides a detailed description of our compensation philosophy, objectives, policies, and practices in place during 2022, and explains the factors considered by the Compensation Committee of our Board (our "Compensation Committee") in making compensation decisions during 2022.
 This Compensation Discussion and Analysis focuses on the compensation of our NEOs for 2022, namely:

+Title

-Name Title Sivasankaran ("Soma") Somasundaram President & Chief Executive Officer Kenneth M. Fisher Executive Vice President and Chief Financial Officer Deric Bryant Chief Operating Officer and President, Chemical Technologies Paul E. Mahoney President, Production & Automation Technologies Julia Wright Senior Vice President, General Counsel and Secretary
+Sivasankaran ("Soma") Somasundaram President & Chief Executive Officer

+Kenneth M. Fisher Executive Vice President and Chief Financial Officer Deric Bryant

+Chief Operating Officer and President, Chemical Technologies

+President, Production & Automation Technologies Senior Vice President, General Counsel and Secretary